-The main objective of this document is the identification and definition of coexistence scenarios between road and rail.
+The main objective of this document is the identification and definition of coexistence scenarios between road and rail communication systems.

 For this purpose, the coexistence scenarios are first described from the infrastructure point of view.
-Then a specific description is devoted to autonomous vehicles.
+Then a specific description is devoted to autonomous vehicles use case.
 Then the document proposes a description and characterisation of communication applications and services specific for each domain (rail vs. road).
 These three initial sections set the contextual background for operative scenarios and system coexistence.

 Following these background sections, a methodology to define coexistence scenarios from the point of view of telecommunication infrastructure is provided.
 Based on this methodology, a set of scenarios is defined.
-The choice of the coexistence scenarios, from the communication point of view, to be analysed from a key performance indicators perspective is out of the scope of the deliverable and will be treated in T6.2.
+The choice and analysis of the simulated coexistence scenarios is out of scope of the deliverable and will be treated in T6.2 and T6.3, according to WP6 plan as described in the GA.